Parenting doesn’t come with a manual, but some people seem to have cracked the code.

 9. They teach financial literacy.

-11. They allow for unstructured play.
+11. They leave space for unstructured play.

 14. They encourage a love of reading.

-15. They teach responsibility.
+15. They give kids real responsibility.

 18. They support their children’s passions.

-19. They make sleep a priority.
+19. They protect sleep routines.